 As I write this, GoDaddy just recovered from a major outage which impacted thousands of domains using their hosting service and default DNS services.
 While it’s easy to be angry with GoDaddy when your site goes down, this is a good opportunity to create resiliency for the future.
-Even if you don’t use GoDaddy, you should still pay attention to what I’m about to tell you.
+Even if you don’t use GoDaddy, you should still pay attention to what I’m about to tell you: DNS redundancy is important.

-We encourage HasOffers customers to use a custom tracking domain for a variety of reasons, including maintaining a consistent brand.
+We encourage TUNE customers to use a custom tracking domain for a variety of reasons, including maintaining a consistent brand.
 When you register a new domain for tracking (or anything else) the registrar applies a set of default conditions for the domain.
-While HasOffers provide a high level of redundancy for the tracking platform, we can’t control what happens at your domain registrar.
+While TUNE provides a high level of redundancy for the tracking platform, we can’t control what happens at your domain registrar.

 What Does A Domain Registrar Do?

 When you register a domain with any domain registrar, whether it’s GoDaddy or some other company, they process your transaction and associate your registration with the domain name for as long as you keep renewing.
 Because this is a fairly commoditized service, the only way a registrar can really make any money is to offer other services, which they typically try to sell you as you are checking out.